Early Bird Deadline: January 31*

 - Application Process

-Summer Credit applications are reviewed starting in January of the year of the program.
-Our Admissions Office only reviews completed applications (which includes the $50 application fee, Personal Statement Essay, Letter of Recommendation, and transcript) and they may request additional information if needed; admission decisions are released as they are made.
+Our Admissions Office only reviews completed applications (which includes the $50 application fee, Personal Statement Essay, Letter of Recommendation, English Proficiency Scores (if required) and transcript) and they may request additional information if needed; admission decisions are released as they are made.
 Please allow up to three weeks after we have received your completed application for an admission decision to be emailed to you.

 Note: We strongly recommend that you double-check your Spam folder for potential missed emails from the University.
 Email is the primary form of communication throughout the application and admission process.
 Only the primary email address listed in the application will receive the automatic communications and application updates.
+Secondary email addresses will not be contacted.
 Please ensure that both parent/guardian and student emails are entered correctly on the application.
 If there is a change in either email address, please inform our office immediately at firstname.lastname@example.org.

 - Application Opens: November 15